 Dry skin is usually not a serious health problem, but it can produce serious complications, such as chronic eczema (red patches) or bleeding from fissures that have become deep enough to disrupt capillaries in the dermis.
 Another possible complication is secondary bacterial infection (redness, swelling, and pus), which may require antibiotics.
 (Rarely, dry skin is associated with allergy.)

 Consult your clinician if you notice any of these symptoms or if measures you take at home provide no relief.
 For severe dry skin, your clinician may prescribe a cream containing lactic acid, urea, or corticosteroids.
-She or he may also want to rule out medical conditions that can cause dry skin, including hypothyroidism, diabetes, lymphoma, kidney disease, liver disease, psoriasis, and atopic dermatitis.
 Always use sunscreen — even in the winter — to protect your skin.